Muscular-Ligamentous-Fascial Layers of the Glenohumeral Joint

 Latissimus Dorsi fascia: Stecco et al (2009) found laterally the deep and superficial layers of the pectoralis major fascia unites and continue with the fascia of the latissimus dorsi.

-Layer 2: clavipectoral fascia, conjoined tendon of the short head of the biceps & coracobrachialis, coracoclavicular ligaments, coracoacromial ligament, subdeltoid fascia, scapular fascia (infraspinatus and teres minor)
+Layer 2: (anteriorly) clavipectoral fascia, conjoined tendon of the short head of the biceps & coracobrachialis, coracoclavicular ligaments, coracoacromial ligament; (posteriorly) scapular fascia (infraspinatus and teres minor); (circumferential) subdeltoid fascia,

 Clavipectoral fascia